 4.12.
 After the catheter has been removed, make sure there is no bleeding or oozing (if there is continue to apply pressure until it stops), and place a bandage and a clean dry dressing over the insertion site.

-5 Post-procedural care.
+5. Post-procedural care.

 Post-procedural care is dependent upon each institution.
 Often a chest x-ray is obtained to rule out pneumothorax, but is not required.
 If there is no evidence of pneumothorax the patient is released to home.